convoluted-m/blog/content/about/index.md

 Life is a very convoluted and exciting adventure.
 We cannot squeeze the truth about who we are on a one-page resume.
 I want to see the world in which we can invite all parts of ourselves to the spaces we inhabit, including workplaces.
 That's why this blog is not limited to my work-related interests.

-Apart from language and AI, I'm deeply passionate about mental health and trauma healing.
+Apart from language and AI, I'm deeply passionate about mental health.
 I have been walking my personal path of integrating the different pieces of me, recoovering from depression and healing from trauma.
 Over the years I have learned a thing or two.
-I want to advocate for the world in which we can openly speak about mental health and transform the way we live to honour our unique natures.
+I want to advocate for the world in which we can openly speak about mental health and transform the way we live to honour our unique stories.
 I'm a volunteer for mental health support charity AWARE NI.
-I believe there is a lot ahead of me to do in this space and I will be sharing my experiences with you.
+I believe there is a lot ahead of me to do in this space, it's a path that's unfolding in front of me every day.

 _PS.
 Did I tell you I love reading?_

+(images/books_2.png)
  I get really excited when I get hold of a book that talks about [neuropeptides that are the link between the body and the mind](https://www.smithsonianmag.com/arts-culture/review-of-molecules-of-emotion-157256854/), and that knock the [Cartesian dualism](https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism) off the contemplative shelf.
 I feel butterflies in my stomach finding a volume that [marries Western scientific thought with the ancient wisdom of the East](http://cup.columbia.edu/book/contemplative-science/9780231138352).

 ### Speaking my voice